khemans/homes-max/PRD.md

-# Product Requirements Document: Your Home's Diary
+# Product Requirements Document: HOUSE/MAX

-**Version:** 2.0
+**Version:** 3.0
 **Date:** December 2024
 **Author:** AI Assistant (with User Collaboration)
-**Product Name:** Your Home's Diary
+**Product Name:** HOUSE/MAX
-**Current Status:** MVP Deployed on Vercel
+**Current Status:** MVP Deployed on Vercel with RE/MAX Professional Design

 ---

 ## 1. Introduction

-"Your Home's Diary" is a Next.js web application that demystifies property history for homebuyers.
-By offering clear guidance on how to research past permits, property rights (mineral, water, etc.), and sensitive disclosures (like deaths on property), the application empowers users with knowledge in an approachable and reassuring manner.
-The core "vibe" is one of friendly discovery and transparent guidance, built with modern web technologies for rapid development and excellent user experience.
+"HOUSE/MAX" is a Next.js web application that empowers homebuyers with comprehensive property insights before they buy.
+By providing access to property history, risk assessments, permit records, and expert guidance, the application helps users make informed decisions with confidence.
+The platform features a professional RE/MAX-inspired design that establishes trust and credibility in the real estate market.

-**Current Implementation:** Fully functional MVP deployed on Vercel with search functionality, interactive maps, and dynamic content generation.
+**Current Implementation:** Fully functional MVP deployed on Vercel with professional RE/MAX design system, search functionality, interactive maps, risk assessments, and comprehensive property data.

 ---

 ## 2. Goals & Objectives

 **Primary Goal:**
-Empower homebuyers with accessible information about property history and legal rights, fostering confidence and reducing anxiety during the home-buying process.
+Empower homebuyers with comprehensive property insights and risk assessments, providing the MAX on their home before they buy.

 **Key Objectives:**
-- Provide clear, actionable guidance on researching property permits.
+- Provide comprehensive property history and risk assessment data
-- Educate users on various property rights (mineral, water, air, easements) and how to find this information.
-- Offer responsible and informative context regarding sensitive property disclosures (e.g., deaths).
+- Offer professional-grade property research tools and resources
+- Deliver expert guidance on permits, property rights, and legal considerations
-- Maintain a light-hearted, trustworthy, and visually appealing user experience.
+- Maintain a professional, trustworthy user experience with RE/MAX design standards
-- Utilize modern web technologies for efficient development and iteration.
+- Utilize modern web technologies for efficient development and superior performance

 ---

 ## 3. Target Audience

 - Prospective Homebuyers (first-time and experienced)
-- Real Estate Agents (as a supplementary tool for client education)
+- Real Estate Agents and Professionals
-- Individuals interested in property history and local records.
+- Property Investors and Researchers
+- Insurance Professionals
+- Legal Professionals working in real estate

 ---

 ## 4. User Stories (Implemented)

-- ✅ As a homebuyer, I want to quickly find information about a property's history by simply typing its address.
+- ✅ As a homebuyer, I want to access comprehensive property data including risk assessments and permit history
-- ✅ As a homebuyer, I want to understand what "mineral rights" or "water rights" mean without needing a law degree.
+- ✅ As a homebuyer, I want to understand property rights, easements, and legal considerations in clear terms
-- ✅ As a homebuyer, I want to know how to research past building permits on a property.
+- ✅ As a homebuyer, I want to research building permits and code compliance records
-- ✅ As a homebuyer, I want to understand the facts and legal context around sensitive disclosures, like deaths on a property, in a respectful way.
+- ✅ As a homebuyer, I want to save properties for future reference and comparison
+- ✅ As a homebuyer, I want to generate printable property reports for my records
-- ✅ As a homebuyer, I want the website to feel friendly, easy to use, and reassuring, not overwhelming or scary.
+- ✅ As a real estate professional, I want access to comprehensive property data to better serve my clients
+- ✅ As a user, I want a professional, trustworthy platform that instills confidence

 ---